 Tel: (345) 949 5477

-CNCF’s mission is to stimulate, facilitate and preserve cultural and artistic expression of Caymanian performing, visual and literary arts.
-The Foundation’s programming covers all artistic disciplines: theatre, dance, music, visual, literary and traditional arts.
-Popular events and offerings include: the Cayman Islands National Festival of Arts (Cayfest), the International Storytelling Festival of the Cayman Islands (Gimistory), multiple workshops designed to develop the talents of artists and preserve Caymanian arts, and camps for children and teenagers interested in the arts.
-The organisation is always looking for volunteers.
+CNCF’s mission is to stimulate, facilitate and preserve the cultural and artistic expression of Caymanian performing, visual and literary arts.
+The Foundation’s programming covers all artistic disciplines, including theatre, dance, music, visual, literary and traditional arts.
+Popular events and offerings include the annual Rundown comedy revue, Cayfest and the International Storytelling Festival of the Cayman Islands, Gimistory.
+The CNCF also offers multiple workshops designed to develop the talents of artists and preserve Caymanian arts and activities for children and teenagers.
+Head to the website for more information.

 Cayman National Orchestra

 The Cayman National Orchestra has a wide musical repertoire and consists of more than 30 musicians.
-The orchestra meets every Wednesday at Bay Harbour Center, West Bay Road at 7.30pm-9pm.
+The orchestra meets every Wednesday at Bay Harbour Centre, West Bay Road, from 7.30pm-9pm.
 Visit their Facebook page to find vacancies for your instrument.

 11 Victory Avenue, Prospect